zackthomas1/CS4600_IntroCompGraphics/README.md

 <p> A .obj model viewer using WebGL.
 View 3D models with textures.
 Option to display vertex normals.
 No lighting.</p>

 <h3> Project 5: Shading </h3>
-<p> Extends project 4 model viewer web application to implement blinn/phong shading model.
+<p> Extends project 4 model viewer web application implementing a blinn/phong shading model.
 Light source is a single directional light.</p>

 <h3> Project 6: Ray Tracing </h3>
 <p> Real-time Turner Whitted raytracing for perfect reflections.
 Also extended the application to use raytracing to render quadratic surfaces, such as a parabloid and a cone. </p>